arangodb/docs/README.md

 ...
 ```

-Similarly, the remark should be added if only a sections is added to an existing
+Similarly, the remark should be added if only a section is added to an existing
 page, as shown below:

 ```markdown